Jason Taylor to Honor Dan Marino, Scott Scherr and Anthony Borges at Community Hall of Fame Dinner on May 17th

-Anthony Borges, along with the entire Stoneman Douglas community, was faced with the unthinkable on February 14, 2018.
+Anthony Borges, along with the entire Marjory Stoneman Douglas High School and Parkland communities, was faced with the unthinkable on February 14, 2018.
 As bullets barraged the halls of the school, tragically taking the lives of 17 individuals, Anthony responded with bravery, courage and strength, ushering his peers into a classroom and barricading the door, using his body as a shield.
 Anthony was shot five times that day, while saving the lives of up to 20 others.
 He spent months in the hospital, loosing a third of his lung and suffering severe damage to other organs as well as his legs and feet.
 Anthony rejects the hero label, but sacrifice in the face of chaos and danger can never be ignored or forgotten.

 Dan Marino held or was tied for 30 NFL regular-season quarterback records at the time of his retirement after 17 seasons (1983-99) as the Miami Dolphins quarterback.
 He was inducted into the Pro Football Hall of Fame in August 2005, however his greatest impact has been through his work with The Dan Marino Foundation.
 Inspired by experiences in raising his second son, Michael, who has autism, Dan and his wife Claire established the organization in 1992 and have raised more than $75 million to provide services and fund first-of-their-kind initiatives including the Miami Children’s Hospital Dan Marino Center, the Marino Autism Research Institute, the DMF Jobs Development Program, and the Marino College.